-Scouts will complete a week-long riding & safety program, completing the ATV Safety Institute's (ASI) RiderCourse including five action-packed days of learning the safety & skills of riding & ATV.
+Scouts will complete a week-long riding & safety program, completing the ATV Safety Institute's (ASI) RiderCourse including five action-packed days.
 The course includes different types of turns, driving over & around obstacles, going up & down hills, & more.
 Scouts that finish the course will have earned the ASI RiderCourse Certification.
+Minimum age to participate is 14 yo at the start of the session.

-Scouts need shoes or boots that cover their ankles, long pants, & long sleeves, & are advised to bring a mask or bandana for their faces.
-The minimum age for participation is 14 yo at the start of the session.
+Scouts MUST have a signed ATV Waiver to participate.
+Scouts need shoes or boots that cover their ankles, long pants, & long sleeves.
+A mask or bandana for their faces is recommended.
 Attendance every day is mandatory.
 To keep everyone safe, scouts will not be allowed to participate if they miss any instruction time, as they will miss vital information.
-The cost of the program is \$20 for the week.
+Cost is \$20 for the week.